 To help promote E-safety across the school, Wexham school has a group of students known as Digital Leaders.
 These students have been trained by Childnet to help support and educate their peers on E-safety.

-Below are some useful links that provide with you key information regarding technology use and how to keep your children safe online.
+Below are some useful links that will help provide you with key information regarding technology use and how to keep your children safe online.

 Some key facts

-- 29% of UK children aged 9-16 years old said they had contact online with someone they have not met face to face
+- 29% of UK children aged 9 to 16 years old said they had contact online with someone they have not met face to face

-- 4% of UK 9-16 year olds have gone to an offline meeting with someone they first met online
+- 4% of UK 9 to 16 year olds have gone to an offline meeting with someone they first met online

 Ofcom report on Internet safety